 January 2013 Update.

 Our role expanded as additional threats to CCNHP developed from energy exploration in the Chaco area, and we were given consulting party status under Section 106 of NHPA in negotiations with the BLM regarding oil and gas leasing near Chaco.
 In 2009, over 10,000 acres near Chaco were protected from oil and gas leasing thanks to the efforts of the Chaco Alliance, the Hopi, the San Juan Citizens Alliance, and the National Trust for Historic Preservation.
 We continue to consult with the Hopi Tribe and the San Juan Citizens Alliance in actions aimed at establishing a protective zone around Chaco.
-Of particular concern is the BLM's intention to nominate 18,500 acres just north of the park for oil and gas leasing in January 2014 (see April 2013 Oil and Gas Leasing Update below.)
+Of particular concern is the BLM's intention to nominate 18,500 acres just north of the park for oil and gas leasing in January 2014 (see September 2014 update below.)

 Chaco Culture NHP in North-Central New Mexico is a very special place.
 It was inhabited for many hundreds of years and its culture peaked a millennium ago - before that of the more widely known Mesa Verde site.